 Ransomware attacks continue to evolve, while cybercriminals are finding new techniques to extort more funds than ever from healthcare, government, manufacturing, education, and private sectors worldwide.
-These high-profile attacks stress the importance of an incident response (IR) plan to identify, prevent and respond to business disruptions and avoid millions in losses.
+These high-profile attacks stress the importance of cybersecurity incident response (IR) and IR planning to identify, prevent and respond to business disruptions and avoid millions in losses.

-But what is IR, and why is it important?
+But what is cybersecurity incident response, and why is it important?
 After reading this blog, you will understand the basics of IR and how a comprehensive and tested response plan can help get you through an incident in a more efficient and resilient fashion.

-IR is a methodical process an organization uses to handle a cybersecurity threat.
+Cybersecurity incident response is a methodical process an organization uses to handle a cyber threat.
 The goal of IR is to help an organization quickly detect and respond to threats to minimize damage and reduce recovery time and costs.
 According to the National Institute of Standards and Technology, there are four critical phases in IR: preparation; detection and analysis; containment, eradication and recovery; and post-incident activity.1

 Why You Need Incident Response